MicrosoftDocs/bi-shared-docs/reference-docs/assl/properties/reportserver-element-assl.md

 ---
 # ReportServer Element (ASSL)

-  Contains the name of the  [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] instance that is used by the [ReportAction](data-type/reportaction-data-type-assl.md).
+  Contains the name of the  Reporting Servicesinstance that is used by the [ReportAction](../data-type/reportaction-data-type-assl.md).

 ## Syntax